ministryofjustice/github-collaborators/README.md

 1. If the collaborator is defined in Terraform code

-- Manual: Raise and merge a PR removing the collaborator from the Terraform file for the repository.
+- Manual: Edit the Terraform file to remove the collaborator and raise a pull request to remove the collaborator from the repository.

-- Manual: To remove a specific collaborator from a repository, run this [GitHub Action](https://github.com/ministryofjustice/github-collaborators/actions/workflows/remove-collaborator.yml)
+- Manual: This [GitHub Action](https://github.com/ministryofjustice/github-collaborators/actions/workflows/remove-collaborator.yml) will edit and create the pull request to remove a specific collaborator from a repository:

   1. Click the `Run workflow` button
   2. Enter the repository name and the username of the collaborator to remove
   3. Click `Run workflow`

 - Automatically: The collaborator will be removed from the repository and Terraform file/s once their review_date has expired.